Nucleomics-VIB/ngs-tools/filter_N_seq/README.md

 unsigned char *sep = (unsigned char*)memchr(ks->buf + ks->begin, '\n', ks->end - ks->begin);
 unsigned char *sep = (unsigned char*)memchr(ks->buf + ks->begin, delimiter, ks->end - ks->begin);
 ```
 This ensures the code compiles with both gcc and g++.
+Note that the edits were applied to the version copied to the lib folder

 ## License